 Treatment

 Therapy of PUD is fairly straightforward.
-There are now available very effective medications to supress and almost eliminate the outpouring of stomach acid.
+There are now available very effective medications to reduce acid production in the stomach to then help enable to ulcer to heal.
 These acid-suppressing drugs have been dramatically effective in relieving symptoms and allowing ulcers to heal.
-If an ulcer has been caused by aspirin or an arthritis drug, then no subsequent treatment is usually needed.
+Once healed, if an ulcer was caused by aspirin or an arthritis drug, then no subsequent treatment is usually needed.
 Avoiding these latter drugs, should prevent ulcer recurrence.

 An important understanding in PUD treatment was the discovery of the H. pylori infection.
 When this infection is treated with antibiotics, the infection, and the ulcer, do not usually come back.
-Increasingly, physicians are not just suppressing the ulcer with acid-reducing drugs, but they are also curing the underlying ulcer problem by getting rid of the bacterial infection.
-If this infection is not treated, the ulcers invariably recur.
+Treatment involves not only suppressing acid production with acid reducing medications, but also curing the underlying ulcer problem by getting rid of the bacterial infection.
+If the underlying H pylori infection is not treated, the ulcers invariably recur.

 There are a number of antibiotic programs available to treat H. pylori and cure ulcers.
 Working with the patient, the physician will select the best treatment program available.